Top travel destinations for couples 50+

 Located along the hills of the Douro estuary, Porto is Portugal’s second largest city after Lisbon and is registered as a UNESCO World Heritage site.
 Porto is a major producer of cork but is better known for its famous fortified Port wine.
 There is so much to see, it’s hard to decide the best sights in Porto!
 An artistic and culinary Mecca on the Rio Douro, Porto boasts some of Western Europe’s most elegant vistas.
 This vibrant city is most-renowned as the birthplace of port wine, but it also offers outstanding insights into world history.
 The Ribiera is a UNESCO World Heritage Site, and its ancient winding streets are lined with delicious eateries and bars.
 On a grander scale, the Sé do Porto and Igreja de São Francisco are both breathtaking displays of Gothic and Roman architecture (respectively) and offer some of the most dazzling displays of artistic vision writ large.
 For a trip to the more recent past, visit the Serralves Museum, featuring Modernist art and fantastic displays of Minimalism from the 1960s’ onwards.
 Often overshadowed by the more famous Lisbon, Porto is a rare treasure just waiting to be explored.
-Experience our Porto City Break or embark on our Douro River Cruise and uncover this beautiful part of Portugal.
+Experience our Porto City Break and uncover this beautiful part of Portugal.

 With its Mediterranean climate, clear blue waters, attractive villas and gardens , it’s no surprise that so many Travel Department customers return to Lake Garda year after year.
 At the foot of the Dolomites, amidst groves of lemon and olive trees lies Lake Garda, Italy’s largest lake.
 A Lake Garda holiday also offers the opportunity to see iconic sights in Italy, such as the fairytale destination of Verona which is rich with Roman historical monuments and villas, perhaps none more impressive than the Arena di Verona - Italy’s largest arena which seats up to 22,000 people.
 Jump forward in history to the rule of the Gonzaga family and explore the stately Palazzo Ducale on an excursion to Venice.
 Visit the Il Vittoriale Degli Italiani, a museum in the former estate of writer Gabriele D’Annunzio, where he lived after his defenestration in 1922 until his death in 1938.
 On the northern shore, in a location uniquely alpine and Mediterranean, is the Riva Del Garda.
 Relax in the picturesque town or take advantage of the mountain winds to participate in some of the best windsurfing in the world.
 With so much to do, it’s no surprise that our Lake Garda tours remain one of our most popular.